TrivadisPF/platys/documentation/platys-clean-command.md

 # platys clean

 ```
+Cleans the contents in the $PATH/container-volume folder

+Usage:
-Usage: platys clean [OPTIONS]
+  platys clean [flags]

-Options:
+Flags:
-  -f, --folder TEXT          the path base folder that will be used to clean:
-                             container-volume will be appended to the path
+  -f, --base-folder string   the path base folder that will be used to clean: container-volume will be appended to the path
-                             [required]

-  -sn, --stack-name TEXT     the platform stack image  [default:
-                             trivadis/platys-modern-data-platform]

-  -sv, --stack-version TEXT  the platform stack image version to use
-                             [default: latest]

-  -h, --help                 Show this message and exit.
+  -h, --help                 help for clean

+Global Flags:
+  -v, --verbose   verbose output (default true)

 ```